EricTilton/GoogleMapsWithMultipleMarkers/README.md

 # GoogleMapsWithMultipleMarkers
-A map utilizing react-google-maps and react-native-geocoding used to place multiple markers for local law school clinics within the state of California.
+A map utilizing react-google-maps and react-native-geocoding to place multiple markers on the map for local law school clinics within the state of California.